Blendify/blender-manual/blender_docs/manual/render/cycles/materials/volume.rst

 Multiple Scattering
 ===================

-Real world effects such as scattering in clouds or subsurface scattering require many scattering bounces.
+Real-world effects such as scattering in clouds or subsurface scattering require many scattering bounces.
 However, unbiased rendering of such effects can be noisy, so by default the number of bounces is zero.
 The effect you get when rendering with zero volume bounces is what is known as